Kamloops-South Thompson

-Kamloops-South Thompson is a provincial electoral district in British Columbia, Canada, established by the Electoral Districts Act, 2008.
-It was first contested in the 2009 general election.
+Kamloops-South Thompson is a former provincial electoral district in British Columbia, Canada, in use from 2009 to 2024.

+The district was established by the Electoral Districts Act, 2008 and first contested in the 2009 general election.
+Under the 2021 British Columbia electoral redistribution that effect for the 2024 general election, both this riding and its sibling Kamloops-North Thompson were significantly reorganized, resulting in much of the eastern and rural portions of Kamloops-South Thompson's population being redistributed into Kamloops-North Thompson and the creation of the new district of Kamloops Centre taking in much of its western end.

 Geography

-As of the 2020 provincial election, Kamloops-South Thompson comprises the eastern portion of the Thompson-Nicola Regional District.
-It is located in central British Columbia.
-Communities in the electoral district consist of Kamloops, south of the Thompson river and Chase.
+As of the 2020 provincial election, Kamloops-South Thompson comprised the eastern portion of the Thompson-Nicola Regional District.
+It was located in central British Columbia.
+Communities in the electoral district consisted of Kamloops, south of the Thompson river and Chase.

-Member of Legislative Assembly
+Member of the Legislative Assembly

 On account of the realignment of electoral boundaries, most incumbents did not represent the entirety of their listed district during the preceding legislative term.
 Claude Richmond, British Columbia Liberal Party was initially elected during the 2005 election to the Kamloops riding and didn't seek re-election.
 Kevin Krueger, BC Liberal sought re-election in the adjacent redrawn riding of Kamloops-South Thompson during the 2009 election rather than in the riding of Kamloops-North Thompson.